Vital-Vuillaume/Vital-Vuillaume/README.md

 - CSS3: Designing and styling websites to make them visually appealing.
 - JavaScript: Adding interactive and dynamic features to web pages.

-## Projects
+## Site

-Here are some of the projects I have worked on recently:
+Here are some of the site I have worked on recently:

 - [My Website](https://rmbi.ch/vital/)
 - [Time-Converter](https://rmbi.ch/vital/time-converter/)